zhol0777/is-this-good/README.md

   - Some PCBs will advertise that they run QMK/VIA, but they haven’t had their firmware merged to [their Git](https://github.com/qmk/qmk_firmware/tree/master/keyboards) yet; these only will ship some .hex/.bin file to be flashed with QMK Toolbox/equivalent command line tool.
   - Likewise, if the layout JSON hasn’t been merged to the-via yet, then you will need to take the .json layout file that the vendor provides, and side-load that into VIA Configurator.
 It’s one more step, it’s not the worst thing in the world..
 - Best: Out-of-the-box QMK + VIA/VIAL support
   - You can compile it!
 You can adjust your keymaps and flash!
-You can enable features not included in the shipped firmwarebinary!
+You can enable features not included in the shipped firmware or binary!
 Wow!

 ### Switch orientation